Overview

 -

-is needed to access the result type -
+drop⇒ when count is a type.::typeis needed to access the result type -

 remove_duplicates